 Suicide Prevention and Helplines Rehabilitation for Substance Abuse and

-Ensuring Unavailability of Drugs
+Ensuring the Unavailability of Drugs

 Social Support and Social Inclusion